 For women who ride

-Women’s Weekend is for female riders looking to introduce themselves to, or improve their fitness riding in the mountains.
+Women’s Weekend, our 4-night, fully-catered trip with four riding days and a warm-up ride on arrival day is for female riders looking to introduce themselves to, or improve their fitness riding in the mountains.
 Always a hugely enjoyable experience for everyone involved, and possibly the most rewarding trip we host.

-The trip is perfect for those new to riding in the mountains as we’ll be spending time working on various skills such as descending and cornering, as well as looking at choosing the correct clothing to carry, and which food to eat when riding in a mountain environment.
+The trip is perfect for those new to riding in the mountains as we’ll be spending time working on various skills such as descending and cornering.
+We will also advise on which food to eat when riding in a mountain environment, and the correct clothing to wear for the conditions the mountains can deliver.

 Women’s Weekend is great fun, with everyone willing each other on and feeling stronger and more confident each day.

-Here at 1330 Road Cycling we pride ourselves on providing cycling experiences in the fantastic environment which the mountains provide.
+Here at 1330 Road Cycling we pride ourselves on providing memorable cycling experiences in our breathtaking Alpine environment.

 This trip is designed to inspire and empower women to ride, and experience for themselves the physical and mental challenge of these magnificent mountain climbs.
 The sense of achievement you feel as you can finally see the summit is at the heart of what we do.